Trump faces tough road in getting Supreme Court to intervene

 Biden’s campaign, meanwhile, has called the existing lawsuits meritless, more political strategy than legal.
 “I want to emphasize that for their purposes these lawsuits don’t have to have merit.
 That’s not the purpose. … It is to create an opportunity for them to message falsely about what’s taking place in the electoral process,” lawyer Bob Bauer said Thursday, accusing the Trump campaign of “continually alleging irregularities, failures of the system and fraud without any basis.”

-On the other side, Trump’s campaign manager Bill Stepien, in a call with reporters Thursday morning, said that “every night the president goes to bed with a lead” and every night new votes “are mysteriously found in a sack.”
+On the other side, Trump campaign manager Bill Stepien, in a call with reporters Thursday morning, said that “every night the president goes to bed with a lead” and every night new votes “are mysteriously found in a sack.”

 It’s common in presidential elections to have vote counting continue after Election Day, however.
 And while most states make Election Day the deadline to receive mailed-in ballots, 22 states — 10 of which backed Trump in the 2016 election — have a post-Election Day deadline.